logo

 speaker

-Yeah, so let me start by saying, that from a revenue standpoint, commercial OE is still growing pretty strong.
-We were up 6% this quarter, after market was up in the double.
+Yes.
+So let me start by saying that from a revenue standpoint, commercial is still growing pretty strong.
+We were up 6% this quarter.
+Aftermarket was up in the double.
 So aerospace overall as a business is doing well.
 What we're seeing is on the horizon, we're seeing a slowdown in the growth.
-And if you think about it, that makes sense, because we know of the production issues that some OEMs have had.
-And so it wasn't realistic to expect that orders were gonna continue to grow, and that we were gonna see that growth forever.
-So nothing really concerning, especially because we have the after market, which continue to be really, really strong for us.
-On the four year basis, we still expect commercial Aero OEM to grow.
+And if you think about it, that makes sense because we know of the production issues that some OEMs have had, and so it wasn't realistic to expect that orders were going to continue to grow and that we were going to see that growth forever.
+So nothing really concerning, especially because we have the aftermarket, which continues to be really, really strong for us.
+On a four-year basis, we still expect a commercial arrow OEM to grow.
 And keep in mind that we have not hit the pre-pandemic levels from a customer standpoint, from an industry standpoint.
-And in addition to this, as you know, we are more oriented towards the wide body platforms.
-And these from a volume standpoint, that really not recovered compared to the pre-pandemic level.
+And in addition to this, as you know, we are more oriented towards the wide-body platforms and these, from a volume standpoint, have really not recovered compared to the pre-pandemic levels.

 speaker